 First, you have to decide on the type of content you’ll provide.
 There are many options to choose from: blog posts, webinars, and podcasts, to name a few.

 How do you know which type of content is right for you?
 You have to know your audience.
-I know my readers are looking for thorough guides, and that’s one of the many reasons I use blog posts.
+We know our readers are looking for thorough guides, and that’s one of the many reasons we use blog posts.

 On the other hand, there are people like Tim Ferriss who use podcasts as their medium of choice.

 Tim knows his audience loves interviews with experts, and that’s what he gives them.

 The lesson: Study your audience until you know them as well as you know your friends.
 Find out what type of content they respond to the most.